r57zone/DSAdvance/README.md

 Mode switching is done via `ALT + Q` or `PS/Home + ←/→` and `Capture/Home`.
 Keyboard and mouse emulation supports different profiles; select the required profile or [create a new one](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
 There are also Xbox profiles for changing the button layout.
 Profiles can be switched using `ALT + ↑/↓` when the window is active, or on the gamepad using `PS/Home + ↑/↓`.
 The default profile allows Windows operation.

+Adaptive triggers for Sony DualSense in USB mode are supported, you can switch between different modes with `ALT + 3/4`.

 To connect [external pedals (DInput)](https://github.com/r57zone/GamepadExternalPedals#setup-dinput-pedals-mh-et-live-board) and Digispark joystick based devices, change the parameter change the `DInput` parameter to `1` in the `ExternalPedals` section.
 To connect [external pedals on Arduino](https://github.com/r57zone/GamepadExternalPedals#setup-arduino-pedals), change the COM port number by modifying the `COMPort` parameter.

 [![](https://github.com/r57zone/GamepadExternalPedals/assets/9499881/f4b55990-d795-4455-918f-a08a59122171)](https://youtu.be/aK1SV_eXJ_4)